dimpyad/AppiumConference/README.md

 Execution Steps:
 ----------------
 1) Prepare two devices one for the Deshboard app (debug App) and another one for the Publisher App and Alert App
+2) Run appium server
-2) Run the file MQTT.java as junit tests
+3) Run the file MQTT.java as junit tests